signature-opensource/CK-BinarySerialization/README.md

       `List<User?>` mutation...
 And we have no way to tell which is which: actually, we cannot forbid anything!
       Our only option is then to allow it.
 A deserialized graph MAY contain null references to "non nullable" instances.
 Alea jacta est.
-  - Narrowing integral types:
+  - Narrowing numeric types:
-    - An `int` changed into a `byte` MAY throw `OverflowException` and this is "safe": we don't allow "dirty read".
+    - An `int` changed into a `byte` or a `long` to `double` MAY throw `OverflowException` and this is "safe": we don't allow "dirty read".
       In doubt it's up to the developer to use versioning to safely read the old data.
     - Since we can check the read, this is an automatic mutation.
   - An integral type into an enum.
       - This can easily be automatically handled.
 And it is but note that actual enum values are not checked.